meetoseh/backend/docs/db/instructors.md

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `i`: see [uid_prefixes](../uid_prefixes.md).
 - `name (text not null)`: the display name for the instructor, for journeys
 - `picture_image_file_id (integer null references image_files(id) on delete set null)`: the id of the image file for the instructor's picture, if any
+- `bias (real not null default 0)`: A non-negative number generally less than 1 which biases content suggestions towards this instructor.
+This is intended to improve content selection for users who haven't rated any journeys yet.
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch
 - `deleted_at (real null)`: when this record was hidden from results in seconds since the unix epoch.
 This is a non-destructive operation intended to remove old instructors from the admin ui.

 ## Schema